Citizen Maths is a free and open online maths course, using the concept of five 'powerful ideas in action'.

 But this setback was not fatal to Citizen Maths.
 The Ufi Trust was sufficiently impressed with the underlying concept to fund the project without the involvement of a global MOOC provider.
 And Citizen Maths has picked up thousands of users and is building mutually beneficial relationships with teachers, further education colleges and even with the British Army.
 The intention is, eventually, to involve tens of thousands of users.

 However, Seb Schmoller is far too practical to bank on what could be.
 The course units and the system are being honed to meet the needs of learners.
 Adult learners don’t want to be patronised; neither do they want to encounter language they are unfamiliar with.
 So great care has been taken with the way the units are framed, the language used, and the scenarios covered..

 The units are structured around “powerful ideas in action” and the context is everyday life.
 So the rich mix of video, apps and quizzes deals with situations at work or home that everyone is familiar with.
 The first three powerful ideas – Proportion went live in Autumn 2014, with Uncertainty and Representation added in Autumn 2015.
-The final two - Pattern and Measurement – will go live in Spring 2016.
+The final two - Pattern and Measurement – went live in June 2016.

-More than a thousand have registered – with an increased weekly sign-up - since the addition of the two new “powerful ideas” and, together with the developing community of "learning partners" (most in FE, but also The Army, and the TUC), this bodes well for the future.
+More than 2,000 have registered – with an increased weekly rate of sign-up - since the addition of the final two “powerful ideas” and, together with the developing community of "learning partners" (most in FE, but also The Army, and the TUC), this bodes well for the future.
 They play an active part giving feedback on Citizen Maths that helps the team, and they can be influential in recommending their own learners to use Citizen Maths.

 Put these together with the sustainable technology that underpins Citizen Maths and you see a project that is building roots for its realistic aspirations.